pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ### Layout Editing

-As the Layout Editor, you will have received a message inviting you to create the galleys for the submission.
+As a Layout Editor, you will have received a message inviting you to create the galleys for the submission.

 To get started, login to the system and go to your dashboard.